Bethany

 The town is located on the southeastern slope of the Mount of Olives, less than 2 mi from Jerusalem.
-According to the Palestinian Central Bureau of Statistics, it is the second largest Palestinian city in the Quds Governorate (not including East Jerusalem, which is under Israeli control), with a population of 21,175 inhabitants.
-Being mostly in Area C, it is controlled by the Israeli military rather than the Palestinian Authority.
+With a population of 22,928 inhabitants according to the Palestinian Central Bureau of Statistics, it is the second largest city in the Quds Governorate of the State of Palestine, after only East Jerusalem, which has been annexed by and is completely under the control of Israel, although this annexation is unrecognized internationally.